Tarraleah Estate has a resident herd of photogenic Scottish Highland Cows who at times adopt the occasional deer or two.

 Feedings available to Lodge and Estate guests only.

 Tarraleah Estate consists of 300 acres which guests are able to wander.
 Explore the grounds and admire the seasonal gardens…..
-Or head out on one of our 4 short bush walks and celebrate the natural beauty of the Tasmanian Central Highlands.
+Or as an inhouse guest, head out on one of our 4 short bush walks and celebrate the natural beauty of the Tasmanian Central Highlands.

 We have our very own waterfall and its stunning!
 All you have to do is cross the pipes next to the lodge and take a 25-minute walk (one-way) through beautiful man fern glades, down a few steps to a cantilever platform overlooking the waterfall.
 (The last few minutes before the viewing platform are a little steep).